reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-11-v2.md

 ### Task 1: Configure Lab Prerequisites

+In this task, you'll set up your Azure IoT environment by accessing your resource group in the Azure portal and selecting the appropriate IoT training resource.
+From there, you'll navigate to the Devices section, locate the specific device **sensor-th-0155**, and copy its connection string for later use.

 1. On the Azure portal, naviagate to Resource group and then select the resource group named **az220rg-<inject key="DeploymentID" enableCopy="false"></inject>**.

     ![](./media/v2img1.png)